jasujm/bridge/README.md

 some possible options for different kinds of games with and without peers.

 A single backend application can host multiple games identified by an UUID.
-Peer–to–peer games need to be configured before startup.
+Peer–to–peer games need to be configured before startup in the config file.
 Peerless (client–server) games can be created dynamically by the client.

 Note!
 The application does not yet correctly handle peers leaving and rejoining the game.
 If a peer or a card server crashes, the session is